Georg, Duke of Saxe-Altenburg: Early life

-Georg was born on 24 July 1796 as the fourth but second surviving son of Frederick, Duke of Saxe-Hildburghausen (of Saxe-Altenburg from 1826) and Duchess Charlotte Georgine of Mecklenburg-Strelitz.
+Georg was born on 24 July 1796, the fourth but second surviving son of Frederick, Duke of Saxe-Hildburghausen (of Saxe-Altenburg from 1826) and Duchess Charlotte Georgine of Mecklenburg-Strelitz.

 Georg served in the Austrian army from 1804 onwards.
-He fought in the Wars of Liberation alongside with older brother Joseph in which he entered Paris victoriously alongside Karl Philipp, Prince of Schwarzenberg in the Battle of Leipzig.
-During the Italian campaign in 1814, the prince was wounded in the left thigh and had to give up his military career.
+He fought in the Wars of Liberation along with older brother Joseph in which he entered Paris victoriously alongside Karl Philipp, Prince of Schwarzenberg in the Battle of Leipzig.
+During the Italian campaign in 1814, the prince was wounded in the left thigh and had to end his military career.

 He went back to Hildburghausen where he lived with his brother Joseph in Hildburghausen Castle.
 From 1816 to 1820, Georg studied at Heidelberg University and was appointed personal adjutant by Maximilian I of Bavara and in 1822, he was awarded with the Order of Saint Hubert by the King.
 He received permission to take up permanent residence in Hildburghausen, where he remodeled the castle in Hellingen.
 He founded a youth militia in Hildburghausen and municipal saving banks.

 Marriage and issue

-Georg married Duchess Marie Louise of Mecklenburg-Schwerin In Ludwigslust on 7 October 1825.
+Georg married Duchess Marie Louise of Mecklenburg-Schwerin in Ludwigslust on 7 October 1825.
 She was a daughter of Frederick Louis, Hereditary Grand Duke of Mecklenburg-Schwerin and Grand Duchess Elena Pavlovna of Russia.